microsoft/vsts-agent-docker/README.md

 - xsltproc 1.1.28 and xalan 1.11
 - yarn 1.7.0

+Note : All capabilities may not be added to PATH. e.g. conda is not, to avoid conflicts between python and pip versions, but ruby is.

 ### `docker` images
 These derived images include a version of the Docker CLI and a compatible version of the Docker Compose CLI.
 This image cannot run most of the built-in VSTS build or release tasks but it can run tasks that invoke arbitrary Docker workloads.